Food Safe and Stable Glazes

 Select your start date from the list above.

-The course is run over six weekly sessions,
+The course is run over six weekly teaching sessions, plus a discussion at the end.

 19:00 – 20:30 UK time / 20:00 – 21:30 CET / 2 p.m. – 3.30 p.m.
 EDT